 Using Insurance vs. Self-Pay

 Furthermore, the advantage of Self-Pay includes the fact that no records of therapy exist in the Medical Information Bureau (MIB).
 MIB records of your therapy could potentially compromise your ability to get a current or future life, health, disability, or long-term care insurance.
 Self-Pay, thus, involves no psychiatric diagnosis code.
-If, however, you were using your insurance benefits, you would have to be assigned a psychiatric diagnosis in order for the provider to justify the medical necessity for the services provided.
+If, however, you were using your insurance benefits (i.e., "superbills" that you would submit for out of network coverage), you would have to be assigned a psychiatric diagnosis in order for the provider to justify the medical necessity for the services provided.